NorwoodAndBrixtonFoodbank/nbf-website/README.md

 * `npm run lint_fix` to get ESLint to try and fix any linting mistakes, and to report anything it cannot fix.

-* `npm run post_checkout` to
+* `npm run post_checkout` to ensure the database and packages are up-to-date after switching to a new branch
   * install new packages
   * reset the database
   * create one test user of each role
   * reseed the data, without regenerating the seed
-  * This command is useful when switching between branches to have the most up-to-date database running.

 * `npm run build` to make an optimised build - you'll need to do this before running tests.

 * `npm run test` to run all tests.
 This will run both component and integration tests.